-If traveling by air, the international hub is Lisbon Portela Airport, about a 20-minute taxi or ride share ride from the city centre.
-Aside from car, the Aerobús shuttle service, local bus and metro are all convenient methods to utilize when traveling from the airport to the city centre.
+If travelling by air, the international hub is Lisbon Portela Airport, about a 20-minute taxi or rideshare ride from the city centre.
+Aside from cars, the Aerobús shuttle service, local bus and metro are all convenient methods to utilize when travelling from the airport to the city centre.
 Another common way to travel to Lisbon is by train or bus which will likely take you to the Rossio Railway Station in the lively Rossio Square.
 The public transportation in Lisbon is efficient and timely; a great way to travel about!
 Walking and biking are also recommended ways to explore.

 The Tram 28 on its way to the Feira da Ladra flea market

-Mosteiro dos Jerónimos – This beautiful Gothic Manueline style Monastery is where the legendary Pastéis de Nata were first created.
-It is nearby the Torre de Belém, both of which are classified UNESCO World Heritage Sites.
+Mosteiro dos Jerónimos – This beautiful Gothic Manueline style Monastery is where the legendary Pastéis de Nata was first created.
+It is nearby the Torre de Belém, both of which are classified as UNESCO World Heritage Sites.